Best online casino for most U.S. players: Bovada

 Let's say you've read the above, you've written to the casino without success, and you've waited a reasonable amount of time for the issue to be resolved, and it hasn't been.
 Now what do you do?

-Failing that, submit your complaint to a site that mediates online casino disputes, like Casinomeister or Ask Gamblers.
+You can try submitting your complaint to a site that mediates online casino disputes, like Casinomeister or Ask Gamblers.
 Those are free services that helps players with legitimate complaints.
+(I am not such a service.)

 Good luck!